james-menzies/secret_santa/README.md

 ## Tech Stack

+* Amazon Elastic Container Service: This manages all running instances of the application into a cluster so updates can pushed out automatically.

+* Github Actions: This allows me to run my unit tests on non master branches as well as push automatically to ECS when a new version of the application is added.

+* S3 / Cloudfront: Where static content and user uploaded images are stored.
+S3 physically stores the media, and Cloudfront provisions it through caching and duplicating in edge locations close to the user.

+* Postgres: The underlying implementation of the data layer is a PostgreQL database, which is provisioned by an Amazon EC2 instance.

+* Docker and Docker Compose: The container technology used for the application.
+For local development and testing, Docker Compose is used to allow the separate elements of the application (the web server and database) to be orchestrated on a single machine.

 * Python + Django: Serves as the application layer for the program.
 Handles everything from processing web endpoint requests, and acts as the ORM between the application and data layers.

-* AWS Elastic Beanstalk: Provisions the web servers containing the Django application by automatically configuring an auto-scaling group of EC2 instances.

-* S3 / Cloudfront: Where static content and user uploaded images are stored.
-S3 physically stores the media, and Cloudfront provisions it through caching and duplicating in edge locations close to the user.

-* Amazon Simple Email Service: Responsible for handling email communications to users.
-This is of particular importance for inviting new users to join, as well as notifying them when they've been added to an event, or when it's present opening time.

-* Postgres / RDS: The underlying implementation of the data layer is a PostgreQL database, which is provisioned by an Amazon EC2 instance.

-* Celery: This library is used to handle asynchronous background tasks.
-Celery ensures that long-running tasks (such as dispatching bulk emails) don't lock the request thread.
+### Django and Python Libraries

+* django-storages: This allows for S3 and Cloudfront integration with minimal configuration.

+* django-crispy-forms: A utility library to help render forms consistently as well as provide a more streamlined mechanism for form layouts.

 ## Project Management